-9.9 UTILIZATION REVIEW COMMITTEE (HOSPITAL COMMITTEE)
+9.9 UTILIZATION MANAGEMENT COMMITTEE (Hospital committee)

-- 9.9.1 Composition: The Utilization Review Committee shall consist of two (2) Active-Voting Members, who are physicians, appointed by the President of the Medical Staff. - 9.9.2 Responsibilities: This committee shall be responsible for the functions described in section 8.3.13 above.
+- 9.9.1 Composition: The Utilization Management Committee shall consist of at least two (2) physician members of the Medical Staff.
+The CMO (local or regional), or CEO and Hospital President if no CMO, shall appoint the Hospital representatives to the committee. - 9.9.2 Responsibilities: This committee shall be responsible for the functions described in section 8.3.13 above.

-9.10 JOINT CONFERENCE COMMITTEE (BOARD COMMITTEE)
+9.10 JOINT CONFERENCE COMMITTEE

-- 9.10.1 Composition: The Joint Conference Committee shall consist of the Officers of the Medical Staff and an equal number of Board members. - 9.10.2 Responsibilities: This committee serves as a conflict resolution mechanism when issues arise between the Medical Staff and the Board of Directors.
+- 9.10.1 Composition: The Joint Conference Committee shall consist of the Officers of the Medical Staff and an equal number of Board members, as stated in the Bylaws. - 9.10.2 Responsibilities: This Committee serves as a conflict resolution mechanism when issues arise between the Medical Staff and the Board of Directors.

-9.11 CHAIR REVIEW COMMITTEE
+9.11 TRANSFUSION/BLOOD PRODUCTS COMMITTEE